 Stamps.com is a USPS affiliate program that offers discounted domestic and international USPS postage rates through a Stamps.com membership.
 Through this, you will pay $17.99 per month for unlimited discounted shipments.
-While this used to mean that USPS had to be your carrier, Stamps.com now offers UPS postage if you need one-day or overnight shipping.
-UPS postage, however, will not be subject to a discount.
+While this used to mean that USPS had to be your carrier, Stamps.com now offers UPS postage as well if you need one-day or overnight shipping.

 The real steal with Stamps.com, however, is its discounted USPS rates.
 Stamps.com gives you access to some of the most competitive prices available anywhere.

 - Domestic: Up to 40% off USPS and up to 66% for UPS Daily Rates

 - International: Up to 7% off for USPS and up to 76% off for UPS Daily Rates

 - Package Protection: Save up to 40% on package insurance and coverage

 - Best Shipping Rate Available: Stamps.com automatically selects the best USPS delivery option based on price, package size, weight, and required delivery date

 With your subscription, Stamps.com also offers a great list of features that you can utilize: